ArjunCV88/fcbg-cv-behavioural-analysis/README.md

-# Computer Vision for Behavioural Analysis — FCBG Interview Demo
+# Computer Vision for Behavioural Analysis

 A computer vision pipeline for automated behavioural analysis from video, demonstrating body pose estimation and facial expression classification using MediaPipe.
-Built as a technical demo for the Fondation Campus Biotech Geneva (FCBG).

 The pipeline processes two separate camera feeds:
 - **Camera 1 (Body):** 33-point body pose estimation for movement tracking and activity segmentation